 For our generation, dating is a difficult game to play.
 There are thousands of questions to answer, from slipping into DMs to navigating hook-ups.
-It’s worthwhile to learn how to enjoy being single when you’re dipping your toes into the dating pool.
+Learning how to enjoy being single when dipping your toes into the dating pool is worthwhile.

 Use the space you wouldn’t have in a relationship to your advantage.
 Learn how to be happy as a single person and you’ll build crucial habits and dispositions that will help you engage in a fulfilling romantic relationship.

 In this blog.
 I will share with you my experience and what I have learned from dating a Latino.
-This will perhaps help you in jotting down the ways for you to date one.
+This will perhaps help you jot down the ways to date one.
 Continue reading

 - Showing affection is culturally different for Latinas.

 - If You’re Cooking, Chances Are He’s Hungry

 - He Will Dance the Night Away With You

 - He will always open the door for you and hold it open until you walk in first.